 1/2 tsp mustard seeds

 1/2 tsp turmeric powder

-In a pot, heat oil.
-Add mustard seeds and allow to pop.
-Add the remaining tadka ingredients and saute for 10 seconds.
+In a thick bottomed pan, heat oil.
+Add mustard seeds and let them pop.
+Add the remaining tadka ingredients and saute for a minute.

 Stir in the veggies, sprinkle a bit of water and let cook on low, covered, slightly cooked - for about 10 minutes.

 Add the remaining ingredients, except rice.
 Mix well and cook until veggies are cooked through completely.